aheuillet/NASiam/README.md

     <img width="600" alt="nasiam" src="img/NASiam_layout.png">
 </p>

-This is a PyTorch implementation of the [NASiam paper](https://arxiv.org/abs/2011.10566).
+This is the official PyTorch implementation of the NASiam paper.
 ## Preparation

 - Install the most recent version of [PyTorch](https://pytorch.org/get-started/locally/) (the code was tested on version 1.12.1).